Shelob9/simple_customizer_framework/README.md

 simple_customizer_framework
 ===========================
 The goal of this project is to create a super simple to use framework for programming the WordPress Theme Customizer.
-It is designed to allow theme authors to specify what an option needs ot do, all in one array.
-The framework will then create the settings/controls, output any nessasary CSS to the header and create the js for real time previewing.
+It is designed to allow theme authors to specify what an option needs to do, all in one array.
+The framework will then create the settings/controls, output any necessary CSS to the header and create the js for real time previewing.

 Currently it works for color pickers only and the short-term goal is to make a stable alpha for color pickers.
 See below for the current status.
 Pull requests are VERY WELCOME:) Keep in mind as of now <em>this will to work with twentytwelve only.</em>